hiimim/LInBot/README.md

 Make sure you are in the correct folder and run the following command: `python LInBot.py` On Windows you can usually just double-click `bot.py` to start the bot, as long as you have Python installed correctly.

+## Screenshot

+T: Number of profiles that the bot tried to access;

+V: Number of profiles that the bot actually visited (users you can access: rank 3 or less);

+Q: Number of profiles in queue.